tonidy/pa-cli/README.md

 brew install age-plugin-se
 ```

-When you first run pa, it will offer to generate a secure enclave identity with touch id protection.
+When you first run pa, it will offer to generate a secure enclave identity with Touch ID protection.

-Decryption will require touch id/face id authentication.
+Decryption will require Touch ID/Face ID authentication.

+Note from remko's documentation[9]:

 > ℹ️ The private key is bound to the secure enclave of your machine, so it cannot be transferred to another machine.
 This also means that you should take the necessary precautions, and make sure you also encrypt any long-term data to an alternate backup key.